 Reliable, Frequently-updated 3D Content

-For every project, an engineer needs a set of data.
-The ability isolate an area, selecting it by simply drawing a circle around it and exporting in the required formats helps streamline engineering workflows.
+For every infrastructure project, an engineer needs a set of data.
+The ability to isolate an area, selecting it by simply drawing a circle around it and exporting in the required formats helps streamline engineering workflows.

 With Nearmap 3D content updated at least annually to help you work with up-to-date reality models.

-“Nearmap is making this kind of specialised niche information available to people who would never have otherwise had the chance to use it.
+“Nearmap is making this kind of specialized niche information available to people who would never have otherwise had the chance to use it.
 It’s quite remarkable the difference it can make for government planners, engineers and architects, but it’s also fantastic when you deal with a small company like a landscaper, for example, and see them saving so much time by measuring what they need and making a plan remotely, rather than having to go on site,” says Stephen Neale.

-Explore the 3D content offered by Nearmap – from the 3D Viewer, which can be used by anyone to view 3D textured mesh, with tools to measure and extract information; and 3D Export tool, which allows 3D subscribers to export any Nearmap 3D content types for use in specialised applications.
+Explore the 3D content offered by Nearmap – from the 3D Viewer, which can be used by anyone to view 3D textured mesh, with tools to measure and extract information; and 3D Export tool, which allows 3D subscribers to export any Nearmap 3D content types for use in specialized applications.